nextandot/flutter_local_notifications/flutter_local_notifications/README.md

 );
 ```

-Remember this function runs (except Linux) in a separate isolate!
+Remember this function runs in a separate isolate!
 This function also requires the `@pragma('vm:entry-point')` annotation to ensure that tree-shaking doesn't remove the code since it would be invoked on the native side.
 See [here](https://github.com/dart-lang/sdk/blob/master/runtime/docs/compiler/aot/entry_point_pragma.md) for official documentation on the annotation.

 Developers should also note that whilst accessing plugins will work, on Android there is **no** access to the `Activity` context.
 This means some plugins (like `url_launcher`) will require additional flags to start the main `Activity` again.